 Kaffe Matthews & David Moorcroft at the Wheel Ways launch, Herbert Art Gallery & Museum, 2018.
 Photos by Andy Moor.

-Buzz Bike has been designed and built by Kaffe and the BRI in collaboration with Nick Martin, Imagineer Technologies, produced and commissioned by Imagineer Productions for the Coventry Sonic Bike Opera, 2021.
-It was launched at Wheel Ways, Herbert Art Gallery & Museum in September 2018.
+Buzz Bike was designed and built by Kaffe and the BRI in collaboration with Nick Martin, Imagineer Technologies, produced and commissioned by Imagineer Productions for the Coventry Sonic Bike Opera, 2021.
+It was launched at Wheel Ways, Herbert Art Gallery & Museum in September 2018 and was developed after the success of The Coventry Pedalling Games 2016 and the design of the first ever Sonic Trike.

 The current design uses the same core hardware kit as on the sonic bike design, but adds on additional transducers, speakers and relevant powering to make an 8 channel, vibrating sonic experience for all of the riders and passengers aboard.